Man Watching 4th Of July Fireworks At Busch Gardens Wounded By Celebratory Gunfire

 — Tampa Bay Times (@TB_Times) July 5, 2018

-Busch Gardens responded to the incident, in a statement provided by spokesperson Karen Varga-Sinka:
+Busch Gardens responded to the incident, in a statement provided by spokesperson Karen Varga-Sinka.

 “According to Tampa Police, a guest of the park was struck by a stray bullet fired from outside the park’s property following a 4th of July celebration.
 The guest was transported to Tampa General Hospital and is in stable condition.
 We are working closely with the Tampa Police Department on this incident as the safety of Busch Gardens Tampa Bay’s guests, team members and animals in our care is always our top priority.”